asoiko/GenderAndAgeDetection/README.md

 # GenderAndAgeDetection
-Detection gender and age by image
+Detection gender and age by image with CNN

 ![alt text](Male-(25-32).jpg)